What Is the True Cost of Construction Site Theft?

 Understanding how thieves operate can help you better protect your site.
 Some of the most common theft methods include:

-• Unsecured job sites: Open access points and lack of security cameras make it easy for thieves to enter and steal.
+- Unsecured job sites: Open access points and lack of security cameras make it easy for thieves to enter and steal.
+Most sites have predictable vulnerabilities that experienced thieves exploit.
+See our guide to the top security blind spots on construction sites and how to fix them.

 Without the right security measures, your site could be an easy target.